Adelolophus: Paleoenvironment

 Adelolophus pertains to the Upper Member of the Wahweap Formation, which is dated to the early Campanian age.
 The formation is composed of mudstone and sandstone.
 The environment of the Upper Member was tidal, characterized by meandering rivers.
 Compared to the lower members, the Upper Member had a more marine influence, caused by the encroaching Western Interior Seaway.
 This created an estuarine environment with brackish water.
 Despite the generally wet climate, a dry season would have been present.

 The fossil remains of numerous other animals from the locality the holotype was found paint a picture of what animals Adelolophus would have lived alongside.
 Fish present include indeterminate sturgeon and gar specimens, as well as better remains of the large bowfin fish Melvius.
 Turtles of the extinct baenid family are abundant at the site; these include Arvinachelys, Denazinemys, Neurankylus, and additional remains not identifiable to the level of species.
 Gars, Melvius, and baenid turtles are all common throughout the Wahweap Formation.
 The Nanhsiungchelyid turtle Basilemys and indeterminate trionychid turtle specimens were also reported.
 Mesosuchian remains have been documented; this is significant, as fossils of the group are rarely found in the formation.
 Lastly, fragmentary remains of a tyrannosaurid theropod were found at the site.
-The tyrannosaur Lythronax is known from the Middle Member of the Wahweap Formation, but the remains from the Adelolophus locality are non-diagnostic, so whether they belong to the taxon cannot be determined.
+The tyrannosaur Lythronax is known from the Middle Member of the Wahweap Formation, but the tyrannosaur remains from the Adelolophus locality are non-diagnostic, so whether they belong to the taxon cannot be determined.
 Ceratopsid dinosaur Machairoceratops is also from the Upper Member.